Can RFID help to reduce food waste?

-Staggeringly, about 30% of global greenhouse gas emissions are due to food, of which around a third is not consumed5, if food waste was a country it would be third in the list of largest contributors to global warming.
+Staggeringly, about 30% of global greenhouse gas emissions are due to food, of which around a third is not consumed, if food waste was a country it would be third in the list of largest contributors to global warming.

-A study in 2015 by the UK waste and recycling advisory board Wrap6 estimated that of the 7.3 million tonnes of household food thrown away each year, 4.4 million tonnes was actually edible!
-On top of that, they found there was another 1.3 million tonnes that was "possibly avoidable".
-In fact only 1.6 million tonnes was deemed as "unavoidable", which means that there is an opportunity to reduce household consumer food waste by over 20%.
+A study in 2015 by the UK waste and recycling advisory board Wrap estimated that of the 7.3 million tonnes of household food thrown away each year, 4.4 million tonnes was actually edible!
+On top of that, they found there was another 1.3 million tonnes that was “possibly avoidable”.
+In fact only 1.6 million tonnes was deemed as “unavoidable”, which means that there is an opportunity to reduce household consumer food waste by over 20%.

-According to the Food and Agriculture Organization of the United Nations (FAO), Europe, North America and industrialised Asia account for more than half of the total food waste7, and around 50% of the food waste is by the consumers (farm to retail comes in between 22 and 36% in these regions) as is represented in the graphic below from Greenpeace.
+According to the Food and Agriculture Organization of the United Nations (FAO), Europe, North America and industrialised Asia account for more than half of the total food waste, and around 50% of the food waste is by the consumers (farm to retail comes in between 22 and 36% in these regions) as is represented in the graphic below from Greenpeace.

 In the more developed economies, all this food is well packaged which enables it to travel further and be stored for longer and still be fresh when purchased.
 It isn’t the case that buying locally is better than buying packaged foreign varieties either: studies have shown, for example in Austria, that buying Spanish tomatoes that come from unheated production in winter, have a lower carbon footprint than domestically grown ones from heated greenhouses, even taking into account the lengthy transportation8.
 And only about 3% of the climate impact of packaged food comes from the packaging process itself due to the positive impact of packaging on reducing food waste.